ximtech/GlobalDateTime/README.md

 - `Instant.h` - Single instantaneous point on the time-line.
 This might be used to record event time-stamps in the application.
 The epoch-seconds are measured from the standard of 1970-01-01 00:00:00 where instants after the epoch have positive values, and earlier instants have negative values.
-- `Time.h` - A time without a time-zone in the ISO-8601 calendar system, such as 10:15:30.
+- `LocalTime.h` - A time without a time-zone in the ISO-8601 calendar system, such as 10:15:30.
 Represents a time, often viewed as hour-minute-second.
 Time is represented to milliseconds precision.
-- `Date.h` - A date without a time-zone in the ISO-8601 calendar system, such as 2007-12-03.
+- `LocalDate.h` - A date without a time-zone in the ISO-8601 calendar system, such as 2007-12-03.
 Represents a date, often viewed as year-month-day.
 Other date data, such as day-of-year, day-of-week and week-of-year, can also be calculated
-- `DateTime.h` - A date-time without a time-zone in the ISO-8601 calendar system, such as 2007-12-03T10:15:30.
+- `LocalDateTime.h` - A date-time without a time-zone in the ISO-8601 calendar system, such as 2007-12-03T10:15:30.
   Represents a date-time, often viewed as year-month-day-hour-minute-second.
 Other date and time data, such as day-of-year, day-of-week and week-of-year, can also be calculated
 - `ZonedDateTime.h` - A date-time with a time-zone in the ISO-8601 calendar system, such as 2007-12-03T10:15:30+01:00